 Listen to the wonderful Leonard Cohen sing the song that Scott mentioned.

-Solo Travel to Cope with Loss of a Loved One
+Traveling Alone to Cope with Loss of a Loved One

 Linda shared, “After my father passed away I took a tour of a few European countries.
 My family thought it was selfish, but it was the best decision.
 I had time to think and grieve my own way.
 I smiled (and cried) in places I visited that I know Dad would have loved.
 My Dad always wanted to travel but he never did, and I know he would have been excited for me.”